maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 #### Single Character ####

 A single letter can be entered.
-This is useful for creating multiple choice questions.
+This is useful for creating multiple choice questions, but is not used regularly.

 #### Text area ####